 BIO 544.
-Virology (3,0).
+Virology.
 3 credits.

 A lecture seminar course considering the fundamental principles of basic and medical virology and an analysis of the structure, chemistry and replication of representative RNA and DNA animal viruses at the molecular level.
-Prerequisite: BIO 214, BIO 224 or equivalent, a course in microbiology or genetics or consent of the instructor.
+Prerequisite: A course in microbiology or genetics or consent of the instructor.
 Credit may not be earned in both BIO 444 and BIO 544.